 In software development, a proof of concept can be a vital tool to demonstrate the software’s capabilities and its fit with the client’s requirements.
 But how do you go about creating one?
 A recent example from our data integration work in the Oil & Gas industry illustrates the steps we take to create a successful proof of concept.
+(We’ve added links to templates from other industries at the bottom of this article.)

 You may also be interested in: How to create a successful proof of concept.